rajayonin/srs-typst/src/defaults/formatters.typ

   )
 }

-// This function returns a labeled table for the given `item` associated to
+/// This function returns a labeled table for the given `item` associated to
-// the given `class`.
+/// the given `class`.
-//
+///
-// The table's label will take the form `srs:<tag>`.
+/// The table's label will take the form `srs:<tag>`.
-//
+///
-// class (dict): The FULL class
+/// - class (dictionary): The FULL class
-// item (dict): The item
+/// - item (dictionary): The item
-// id (str): The label
+/// - tag (str): Item tag, used to identify it.
-// caption (content, string): The table's caption
+/// - caption (content, str): The table's caption
-// language (str): Language to use.
+/// - language (str): Language to use.
-// breakable (bool): Whether the table can span multiple pages.
+/// - breakable (bool): Whether the table can span multiple pages.
-// tag (srs): Item tag, used to identify it.
+/// - style (dictionary): Parameters to pass to the table, e.g. `(columns: (1fr, 1fr), gutter: 1em)`
-// -> content
+/// -> content
 #let table-formatter(
   class,
   item,
-  id: none,
-  caption: none,
-  language: "en",
-  breakable: true,
-  tag: none,
+  tag,
+  caption,
+  language,
+  breakable,
+  style: (columns: 2),
 ) = {
-  show figure: set block(breakable: breakable) show table.cell.where(x: 0): set par(justify: false)
+  show figure: set block(breakable: breakable)
+  // show table.cell.where(x: 0): set par(justify: false)

   let contents = ()
   for field in class.fields {